alexozerov/orgonweb/README.md

 ### Browser

-The easiest way to use TronWeb in a browser is to install it as above and copy the dist file to your working folder.
+The easiest way to use OrgonWeb in a browser is to install it as above and copy the dist file to your working folder.
 For example:
 ```
 cp node_modules/orgonweb/dist/TronWeb.js ./js/tronweb.js
 ```